Having more fun than a human being should be allowed to have.

 I was mugged and I understand why.

-And these people are not thugs, they're human beings just like I am.
+They're human beings just like I am.

-They just haven't been as fortunate.
+They just haven't been as fortunate and my white privilege.

 I can understand it angering them.

-He says, I've never had to decide whether or not to steal from people.
+He says I've never had to decide whether or not to steal from people.

 We're all capable of good and bad, but it's a whole lot easier for me to choose good than it may be for these other people who mugged me to choose good.